cloudmesh-community/hid-sp18-705/project-report/report.md

 Conclusion
 ==========

-This project explored BigchainDB, a new blockchain-based solution for managing big data, and undertook a preliminary examination of whether BigchainDB could be adapted for use as a library catalog database.
+BigchainDB is a new blockchain-based solution for managing big data, and undertook a preliminary examination of whether BigchainDB could be adapted for use as a library catalog database.
 The primary advantage of using a blockchain system instead of a conventional or distributed database is that it enables peer-to-peer interaction and exchange in a more fundamental way.
 Participants in a BigchainDB network are required to collaborate and coordinate their work very directly.
 Doing so would allow data scientists to access library metadata at scale and to more easily process, clean, and study it, potentially connecting it to other datasets.
 This could be particularly useful in large-scale text mining projects.
 In the current centralized scenario, library metadata remains locked away and can only be used for machine learning and complex analysis by the central service providers who control it.

 A blockchain data model also allows for richer data modeling.
 Rather than a repository of records, a library catalog can be modeled as a collection of assets: actual books, journals, and multimedia resources, as well as the records that describe them.
 This could facilitate operations beyond cataloging, such as interlibrary lending, and make it easier to determine which library holds copies of which books, or subscribes to which journals.
 BigchainDB is flexible enough to accommodate the semantic data models, such as BIBFRAME, that are currently being developed by research libraries.
 BigchainDB itself is not a semantic data store, so additional solutions for semantically enriched information retrieval (such as graph databases) would also need to be explored.
 However, BigchainDB's incorporation of MongoDB allows users to take advantage of the indexing and querying capabilities internal to MongoDB.
 Extensions to BigchainDB provide support for features such as Role-Based Access Control, which would be important for enabling library cataloging workflows.
-More systemic analysis would be needed before recommending BigchainDB as a solution for library catalogs, but the results of this project indicate that the possibility would merit further exploration.
+More systemic analysis would be needed before recommending BigchainDB as a solution for library catalogs, but the results indicate that the possibility would merit further exploration.

 ## Acknowledgment